MarcusEstr/frontend-nanodegree-feedreader/README.md

 Download or clone the GitHub repository [using this link](https://github.com/MarcusEstr/frontend-nanodegree-feedreader).
 Then open the `index.html` file.
 The page will load - scroll to the bottom to review the Jasmine tests for success and/or failure.

 Or, you can simply view it hosted in the browser without needing to download anything.
 [Click here for the GitHub-hosted link](https://marcusestr.github.io/frontend-nanodegree-feedreader/).
+Please note that this option will require you to "Load unsafe scripts" (the Google Feed API) or none of the feed entries will appear on screen.

 # Test Suites